Skip to main content

 Cryptographic Agility and Set of Algorithms

-Among many cryptographic schemes, CloudHSM supports symmetric (AES, 3DES, Camellia, ChaCha, Poly1305), asymmetric (RSA, ECC, Diffie-Hellman), and hashing (SHA-2, SHA-3) cryptographic algorithms.
-Visit the Algorithms and Functions page for a comprehensive list of supported algorithms and functions.
+Among many cryptographic schemes, Securosys CloudHSM supports symmetric (AES, 3DES, Camellia, ChaCha, Poly1305), asymmetric (RSA, ECC, Diffie-Hellman), and hashing (SHA-2, SHA-3) cryptographic algorithms.

-The underlying Primus HSMs guarantee full crypto agility due to their dynamic architecture.
-Should quantum computers render any of the supported algorithms obsolete, then a quantum-computer-safe algorithm may be installed by means of a firmware/software upgrade.
-Different PQC algorithms are already supported.
+The underlying hardware, Primus HSMs guarantees full crypto agility due to its dynamic architecture.
+Should quantum computers render any of the supported algorithms obsolete, a quantum-computer-safe algorithm can be installed through a firmware/software upgrade.
+Several PQC algorithms are already supported.

 Operation & Roles

-Any activity on the CloudHSM service is permanently logged and monitored.
-Wherever possible, any subscriber metadata is anonymized.
-Alerts are triggered on certain system conditions or subscriber activity and can be followed up immediately.
+Any activity on the Securosys CloudHSM service is permanently logged and monitored.
+Whenever possible, your metadata is anonymized.
+Alerts are triggered based on certain system conditions or specific activities and can be followed up immediately.

 The operation of the HSMs and the associated administrational roles (Security Officer) are handled by true experts of Securosys.
 Every Security Officer is deeply experienced in HSM operation and has passed a thorough background check.
 The Security-Officer role is strictly activated adhering to the four-eyes principle and an “air-gapped” second factor.